PSIA First 10 Years

-Enrico Letta, former Prime Minister of Italy, succeeded Ghassan Salamé as Dean in September 2015.
+Enrico Letta, former Prime Minister of Italy, succeeded Ghassan Salamé and served as Dean from September 2015 until March 2021.
 Dean Letta launched PSIA’s flagship Youth & Leaders Summit in 2016, to provide students the chance to challenge leading international affairs personalities about complex international issues.

 We are proud of the difference that our School has made over the past decade in training and shaping our students to be future global actors and, through them, to making the world a better, more secure place.

 As we celebrate our achievements of the past decade, we also commit ourselves to an even more promising future !